Skip to content

 • channel = 0

-• Exit: Remains in IDLE until USB controller connects
+• Exit: Remains in IDLE until a controller connects

 2. IDLE State